American Woodmark

 American Woodmark Corporation is a kitchen and bath cabinet manufacturer headquartered in Winchester, Virginia.
 The company operates several manufacturing facilities and service centers.
 The manufacturing facilities are located in Arizona, Georgia, Indiana, Kentucky, Maryland, Tennessee, Virginia, and West Virginia with service centers being located throughout the country.

+In August, 2025 it was announced that MasterBrand, Inc. would acquire American Woodmark.
+This merger was completed in May 2026.

 History

 In 1951, Alvin A. Goldhush created the company Formed Laminates, Inc. in Lindenhurst, Long Island, which made dental cabinets.
 He left his profession as a dentist and renamed the company Raygold Corp.
 In 1957, Raygold Corp acquired a wood processing plant in Moorefield, W.V..
 Boise Cascade acquired Raygold and moved the company head office from Long Island to Winchester, Virginia.

 In the late 1970s, Boise Cascade changed its business focus from wood products to paper products.
 In 1979, four executives of the cabinetry division (Bill Brandt, Al Graber, Jeff Holcomb, and Don Mathias) initiated a leveraged buyout.
 They formed American Woodmark Corporation in 1980 and floated on Nasdaq in 1986 for $15 per share.

 Today the company operates 18 manufacturing plants throughout the US and Mexico and nine service centers who provide direct service to the new home construction market.